BasedLinux/bsd/doc/manual/source/release-notes/rl-2.14.md

   `builtins.readDir` but acts on a single file or directory.

-* In flakes, the `.outPath` attribute of a flake now always refers to the directory containing the `flake.bsd`.
-This was not the case for when `flake.bsd` was in a subdirectory of e.g. a Git repository.
+* In flakes, the `.outPath` attribute of a flake now always refers to the directory containing the `flake.nix`.
+This was not the case for when `flake.nix` was in a subdirectory of e.g. a Git repository.
   The root of the source of a flake in a subdirectory is still available in `.sourceInfo.outPath`.